Enigmatic-Smile/docs/mobile-sdks/README.md

 end
 ```

-If you use an older Swift version, please check our [iOS SDK README](https://github.com/FidelLimited/fidel-ios#readme).
-You'll find a suitable version you should set for your Cocoapods dependency.
+If you use an older Swift version, you should install a different `Fidel` pod version.
+If your project uses Swift `4.2.1`, for example, your Podfile should include `pod Fidel, '~>1.4`, *not* `pod 'Fidel'` (which installs the latest version of the latest Swift supported version).
+Please check our [iOS SDK docs](/mobile-sdks/ios).
+You’ll find a suitable version you should set for our Fidel iOS SDK.

 2. Run `pod install` in your terminal.